-As I mentioned in my basic preparation post, my method is a little different since I am using my own locking chopstick.
+As I mentioned in the basic preparation tutorial, my method is a little different since I am using my own locking chopstick.
 Pro – this is suitable for beginners and for those who can’t find a locker hook, Con – slower in process.
 If you are able to find a locker hook, Theresa is more than happy to share with you how to locker hook with the hook.
-Please find the video at the end of this post that she demonstrates it with a trivet making.
+Please find the how-to locket hook video at the end of this post that she demonstrates it with a trivet making.
 A big thank you to Theresa, who allows me to embed her video in Craft Passion.

-1. Rug canvas with pre-drawn pattern and with the edges sewn up.
+1. Rug canvas, draw the pattern on it and with the edges sewn up.

 2. Crochet hook and the chopstick “locking” tool I invented

 Get all your materials ready as mentioned the basic preparation.

 Sew A Border

 First, sew a border at the 4 edges of the project.
 Thread a fabric strip of about 1.5m through the eye of the tapestry needle, it will cause excessive fraying if your strip is too long.
 Start whip stitching on the second square from the edge, you can whip stitch on the 1st square if you prefer thinner border.
 Leaving a tail of about 4cm long, catch the tail and whip stitch it along the edge as you go to secure it.